torrinworx/Blend_My_NFTs/README.md

 ``colorList`` - A dictionary which the keys are the names of variants, and the items are the ``rgbaColorList#`` or ``materialList#``: (Optional)

     The rgbaColorList# deterimnes the colours that the variants will change to.
 This creates new variants with those RGBA colour values.

+``enableResetViewport`` - A boolean value, when set to True, resets the veiwport of all cameras not in Script_Ignore.
+(Optional)

+``enable3DModels`` - A boolean value, when set to True, will generate all possible combinations of 3D models when working with an external repository of 3D models in ``3D_Model_Input``.

+``runPreview`` - A boolean value, when set to True, will run a shell of all main modules to generate NFT files.
+Will print useful numbers and values in the console to help you create your NFT collection.

+``maxNFTsTest`` - A positive integer representing the number of NFTs to create during the test.
+This number aids in the estimation of complete collection creation; the higher this number, the more accurate the estimation.

+``checkDups`` - A boolean value, when set to True, will print the number of duplicate NFTs found in the NFTRecord.json file.
+This file is provided for transparency, it is impossible for duplicates to be made with the current code in the DNA_Generator.py

+``checkRarity`` - A boolean value, when set to True, will print the true rarity data in the Blender System Console, this data will be saved to a RarityData.json file in the Blend_My_NFTs folder.
+This file is provided for transparency.
+The accuracy of the rarity values you set in your .blend file as outlined in the below are dependent on the maxNFTs, and the maximum number of combinations of your NFT collection.

 ## Running main.py - Generating NFTRecord and Batches